TechnicJelle/CMGT_GraduationReport/report.typ

 It still allows for a lot of low-level access, while also being very user-friendly and cross-platform.
 It achieves this by not just abstracting Vulkan, but also DirectX 12 and Metal (and console APIs, as well).

-This the paradigm I'll go with for our own abstraction layer, as it is the most flexible and powerful.
+This the paradigm I'll go with for our own abstraction layer, as it is the most flexible, powerful, and efficient.

 #pagebreak()
 === Partial Abstractions